cfengine/documentation/reference/components/cf-agent/bundles-for-agent/Miscellaneous-in-edit_xml-promises.markdown

 ---
 layout: default
-title: Miscellaneous in edit fxml promises
+title: edit_xml promises
-categories: [Bundles for agent,Miscellaneous in edit fxml promises]
+categories: [Reference, Bundles for agent, edit_xml promises]
 published: true
-alias: Bundles-for-agent-Miscellaneous-in-edit-fxml-promises.html
+alias: reference-bundles-for-agent-edit-xml-promises.html
-tags: [Bundles for agent,Miscellaneous in edit fxml promises]
+tags: [reference, bundles, agent, edit_xml, xml, edit_xml promises, files promises]
 ---

-### Miscelleneous in `edit_xml` promises

 The use of XML documents in systems configuration is widespread.
 XML documents represent data that is complex and can be structured in